launix-de/rdfop/roadmap.md

-# Low-Code Editor & Code Generator — Roadmap and Instructions
+# Low-Code Editor & Code Generator — Final Roadmap

-**Based on RDFOP / RDFHP wording and template syntax.**
-Triple store: **memcp** (used opaquely by RDFOP/RDFHP).
+This roadmap describes the complete architecture, concepts, design decisions, and implementation details of a model-driven low-code editor and code generator based on RDFOP, RDFHP templates, and memcp triple store.

 ---

-## Overview
+## General Concept

-This project implements a low-code **model-driven development** platform using the RDF-first approach of **Resource Description Format Oriented Programming (RDFOP)**.
-Models, editor UI descriptions, generator rules and templates are represented as RDF (Turtle `.ttl`) and processed with RDFHP-style templates and SPARQL queries.
+The system is a **model-driven development environment** where arbitrary models (e.g. UML, state machines, workflow diagrams) can be defined, edited, and transformed into executable code in various programming languages.
+It is based on three layers:

+1. **Schema Layer** — Describes entities, attributes, constraints, editor components, and generator rules in RDF (Turtle).
+2. **Editor Layer** — Provides human-editable UI components for creating and modifying model instances.
+UI components are RDFHP templates (read-only scaffolds) combined with Vue.js bindings to RDFJSON data.
+3. **Code Generator Layer** — Uses recursive template expansion (`COMPILE(language, node, context)`) to transform models into target languages.

 Key ideas:
 - Models are arbitrary RDF graphs (one graph per module).
 - The platform ships a *single hard-coded* TTL schema describing the editor components, code generator entry points, and minimal entity type / attribute constraints.
 Everything else is queryable and extensible by adding new RDF schema definitions and editor definitions.
 - Code generation is driven by `rdfop:GeneratorRule` resources: each rule binds a SPARQL query to a template (RDFHP-style).
 Templates can emit any target language (JS, SQL, Python, C++, PHP...) and can call other rules recursively.
-- Triple store: **memcp**.
-In practice RDFOP/RDFHP hides the memcp usage; your templates and SPARQL run against the RDFOP runtime.
+- Data is stored in triple stores in **memcp**, exposed through **RDFJSON** and **RDFHP**.
+The system separates **code definitions** from **data instances** by database contexts.

 ---